How To Meditate: The Benefits, With a Guide for Beginners

 It can bring mental clarity and calm—the psychological equivalent of cleaning a messy house.

-However you find your inner Zen, you’ll be joining millions of others who reap the benefits of meditation, including lower blood pressure levels, reduced pain, relieved stress, and better sleep.
-Largely due to this lengthy list of potential benefits, reported meditation use increased more than threefold from 2012 to 2017, according to the Centers for Disease Control and Prevention (CDC).
+However you find your inner Zen, you’ll be joining millions of others who reap the benefits of meditation, including possible lower blood pressure levels, reduced pain, relieved stress, and better sleep.
+Largely due to this lengthy list of potential meditation benefits, reported meditation use is higher than ever—approximately 200 million to 500 million people engage in meditation worldwide.

-If you’re thinking, “I’ve tried meditation, and I hate it,” you’re not alone.
-A lot of first-time meditators feel like they’ve failed because their minds wandered or they spent the session stressed about doing it correctly.
+Still, if you’re thinking, “I’ve tried meditation, and I hate it,” you’re not alone.
+Nearly half of Americans said they had no desire to learn meditation.
+This may be because a lot of first-time meditators feel like they’ve failed because their minds wandered or they spent the session stressed about doing it correctly.

 Not to worry.
 This guide will explain why you should meditate and how to meditate, especially if you’re a new to the practice.